Exploring Richardson, TX: Top Neighborhoods For Housing And Areas To Avoid

 Cultural Attractions and Entertainment Options by Area in Richardson

 Arts and entertainment places in Richardson are plentiful, reflecting the city’s creative and diverse population.
-In addition to concerts and lectures, the Eisemann Center is a culture hub that hosts Broadway-style shows.
+In addition to concerts and lectures, the Eisemann Center is a cultural hub that hosts Broadway-style shows.

 People who like art come to the Cottonwood Art Festival twice a year to see work by artists from all over the country.
 Richardson’s multicultural roots are celebrated through festivals and food fairs that bring people together.
 For real Asian food and specialty shops, check out Chinatown.